glencbz/notes/unit-3/databases/sql_setup.md

 wdi(#  NAME      TEXT                NOT NULL,
 ```

 ...then, each line after denotes a new column we're going to create for this table, what the column will be called, the data type, whether it's a primary key, and whether the database - when data is added - can allow data without missing values.
-In this case, we're not allowing NAME, AGE, or ID to be blank; but we're ok with website being blank.
+In this case, we're not allowing NAME, EXPERIENCE, or ID to be blank, but we're ok with website being blank.

 ## Create a student table and insert data - Codealong

 Now that we've created a table to keep track of our instructors, let's create a table of students that collects information about:

 - an id that cannot be left blank
-- the students name that cannot be left blank
+- the student's name that cannot be left blank
 - their age
 - and their address that cannot be left blank.